f4exb/sdrangel/plugins/channelrx/demodvor/readme.md

 VORs also transmit a Morse code ident signal at a 1020Hz offset.
 This is a 2 or 3 character identifier used to identify the VOR, as multiple VORs can be transmitted on the same frequency.
 For example, the VOR at London Heathrow transmits .-.. --- -. for LON.
 The Morse code ident is typically transmitted at 10 seconds intervals at between 7 and 10 wpm.
 VORs that are under maintenance may transmit TST.

-Some VORs also transmit an AM voice identification or information signal between 300-3kHz.
+Some VORs also transmit an AM voice identification or information signal (ATIS) between 300-3kHz.

 Note that for aircraft, there is typically a direct line-of-sight to the VOR.
 This is unlikely to be the case when using an SDR on the ground.
 To get good results, ideally you want to be on a nice high hill or close to the VOR.

 <h2>Using it for localization</h2>

 Several instances of this plugin can be created to monitor multiple VORs and collate information in the VOR Localizer feature plugin.
 The VOR Localizer can also perform a round robin on multiple VORs with just one VOR demodulator.
-Please refer to [VOR Localizer](../../feature/vorlocalizer/readme.md) for more information about this feature plugin
+Please refer to [VOR Localizer](../../feature/vorlocalizer/readme.md) for more information about this feature plugin.

 <h2>Interface</h2>